-This vintage cake recipe requires no eggs, milk, or butter, and instead relies on pantry ingredients for its success.
+This vintage Chocolate Crazy Cake recipe requires no eggs, milk, or butter, and instead relies on pantry ingredients for its success.
 Make it when you’re fresh out of fresh ingredients!

 Hello friends!
 I hope everyone is navigating this strange season of life with hope and optimism.
 Since baking is my happy place, I’ve been making small batches of essentials I know we’ll eat up with no waste (these are next for breakfast!).
 I’ve also been cleaning my kitchen and taking pantry inventory.
 My husband and I have made the decision to self isolate and make the best of what we’ve got on hand for as long as possible.